 “It was not an ‘inconvenience’, it was my 10-month-old baby boy who officers showed no care or compassion for.
 It is disgusting and I won’t let them brush this off as they have tried to do.”

-Andrew Petherbridge, a lawyer who specialises in civil liberties actions against the police at Hudgell Solicitors, said he has written to the force on Miss Wright’s behalf asking them to explain their actions.
+Leanne Stephenson, a Solicitor who specialises in civil liberties actions against the police at Hudgell Solicitors, said she has written to the force on Miss Wright’s behalf asking them to explain their actions.

 “Whatever reasons the police give for their actions in this case, it appears impossible to justify opening up the bag with Nathan’s remains inside and leaving his ashes scattered across the room,” he said.